Sharing is caring!

 2. supplies important minerals

-Because bone broth contains collagen which is needed to form tissue that makes up the lining of the GI tract, consuming it can protect and soothe the lining of the digestive tract and can aid in healing leaky gut syndrome, IBS symptoms, Crohn’s disease, ulcerative colitis and acid reflux.
+Because bone broth contains collagen which is needed to form connective tissue that makes up the lining of the GI tract, consuming it can protect and soothe the lining of the digestive tract and can aid in healing leaky gut syndrome, IBS symptoms, Crohn’s disease, ulcerative colitis and acid reflux.

 Both of these, of course, help boost the immune system.